Gay Chechen men tell of torture, mass arrests

 The men from Chechnya who spoke to CNN insisted their biggest concern was being outed as gay by the Chechen authorities.

-Being gay is considered by many in the region to be shameful and in conservative Chechnya the practice of so-called honor killings -- murder by family members to expunge shame -- is widespread.
+Being gay is considered by many in the region to be shameful and in Chechnya the practice of so-called honor killings -- murder by family members to expunge shame -- is widespread.

 "If my family finds out that I'm gay, then no authorities, no troops are needed.
 They will kill me themselves," says Ahmed.